In 2019, there were 372,038 Canadian babies born to families across the nation. As of 2021, there were 359,533 little ones brought into this world.

 Parents in Quebec are at the highest rate of daycare use with 58% of parents using these services.

 The cost of daycare is different in major cities because these businesses usually have to pay more to operate in those cities, but they also know that income levels are typically higher for parents in these urban areas.
+Each province has their own Child Daycare Subsidy programs which are available to parents to assist in off setting the cost of daycare.
+This is solely based on income however, and government tax assessments are required to determine eligibility.

 There will be costs associated with transporting your child, such as to school, to activities, or to friends' homes.
 If you're using your vehicle, you can likely anticipate how much the additional cost may be based on what your current fuel efficiency is like.